qwo/blog/content/2018/gcp-architecture.md

 # Comparing the 3 Exams

 ## Overview
 Largely the exams aim to be a practical baseline assessment of day-to-day duties at a Google Cloud Platform oriented company.
 I found the exams practical and fair in their assessments of candidates comprehension compared to Amazon.
-(I have done the Solutions Architect Associate, Professional, and the Associate Developer Certifications for AWS).
+Previously, I have done the Solutions Architect Associate, Professional, and the Associate Developer Certifications for AWS.

 These summaries are also in the outlines and course guides but I would summarize in their respective guides.
 IE the one for the [associate engineer outlines at a high level](https://cloud.google.com/certification/guides/cloud-engineer/) the topics and competencies you should be required to know.